 Painting on the Dome

-You get a nice view of the Qutub Minar from here.
-Almost as if the mighty minar is coming out of the earth like a plant.
+You get a nice view of the Qutub Minar from North Mehrauli.
+Almost as if the mighty Minar is coming out of the earth like a plant.
 From another angle when you see the current day market through the various doorways.
 You see your eyes looking at the present through the past.
-Today this so-called protected monument is in a bad shape with no maintenance.
-The walls are defaced, there is filth all around.
+Today this so-called protected monument is in bad shape with no maintenance.
+The walls are defaced, and there is filth all around.
 The platform and the monument are used by children as well as adults as a play area.

-There are steps on only one side and a pavilion-like structure on the top storey of on the opposite side.
-The other two sides are more or less walls.
-Some literature says that the pavilion is the diving station and people probably used it for diving.
+There are steps on only one side and a pavilion-like structure on the top story of the opposite side.
+The other two sides are more or less only walls.
+Some literature says that the pavilion is a diving station and people probably used it for diving.
 But in the given state it is difficult to visualize.
 Like most other monuments, Gandhak ki Baoli also demands cleaning and maintenance, besides the ubiquitous ASI board.